 We routinely test our patients for a large panel of genetic mutations known to be found in a wide range of leukemias.

 Our doctors perform a variety of tests to diagnose leukemia and determine its type and subtype.
-These tests that can reveal abnormalities in the appearance of cells and the amounts of different types of blood cells in circulation, changes in the bone marrow, or specific alterations in the genetic and molecular makeup of the diseased cells.
+These tests can reveal abnormalities in the appearance of cells and the amounts of different types of blood cells in circulation, changes in the bone marrow, or specific alterations in the genetic and molecular makeup of the diseased cells.

 Tests we may recommend include: